Continue to content

 • to withdraw your consent;

-• an objection to the processing of your personal data;
+• an objection to the processing of your data; and

 • a complaint if you believe that we are not acting in accordance with applicable data protection legislation.
 You can also file a complaint with the Belgian Data Protection Authority.